Deli's Crunch

 Delicrunch.co

 Bring the wave of Korean dramas right into your kitchen with this easy recipe for kimchi stew with pork and tofu!
 This popular Korean dish, also known as kimchi jjigae is deliciously rich and flavorful!
-A bowl of salty, sour, sweet, and spicy soup in one!
+A bowl of salty, sour, sweet, and spicy stew in one!

-5 from 2 votes
+5 from 3 votes

 Print Recipe Pin Recipe

-Prep Time 10 mins
+Prep Time 10 minutes mins

-Cook Time 20 mins
+Cook Time 20 minutes mins

-Total Time 30 mins
+Total Time 30 minutes mins

 Course Main Course, Soup